enriquebv/eon-timeline/README.md

 ## Key Features

 - **Flexibility**: The main target of this library, allow you to create your own timeline experience.
-- **Headless**: Core package contains logic to compute event status, and a DOM adapter to transform that status to valid CSS position.
+- **Headless**: Core package contains logic to compute ocurrence status, and a DOM adapter to transform that status to valid CSS position.
 - **Pre-built components**: Even the core being headless, you can use pre-built [components](./components/) to save time.
   - Currently only React (`@eon-timeline/react`) is supported, Vue and Svelte are in the roadmap.
-- **Update timelines in real-time**: Add, remove and update items from timelines.
+- **Update timelines in real-time**: Add, remove and update ocurrences from timelines.
 - **Virtualized time navigation**: Pans timeline left and right to view past or future (respectively).
-DOM adapter will just take care of visible items, so you can store thousands of events.
+DOM adapter will just take care of visible ocurrences, so you can store thousands of ocurrences.

 ### Coming soon features: